JMIBarth/tutorials/multiple_sequence_alignment/README.md

 All the way at the bottom of the output the used method is indicated: "FFT-NS-2 (Fast but rough)".
 Below is a list of publications describing the algorithmns, but there is also a [MAFFT website explaining the algorithmns and parameters](https://mafft.cbrc.jp/alignment/software/algorithms/algorithms.html).

 In FFT-NS-2, the fast Fourier transform (FFT) algorithm (hence MAFFT for **M**ultiple **A**lignment using **F**ast **F**ourier **T**ransform!) is used to perform a 2-step progressive alignment where the sequences are re-aligned along the guide tree inferred from the alignment by FFT-NS-1.
-It is expected that the re-alignment produces a more reliable alignment compared to only one round of progressive alignment (FFT-NS-1), however, the algorithm is not as accurate as the full iterative method.
+It is expected that the re-alignment produces a more reliable alignment compared to only one round of progressive alignment (FFT-NS-1); however, the algorithm is not as accurate as the full iterative refinement methods (FFT-NS-i).

 --------